StevenBlack/vocab/readme.md

 ### sidereal
 Relating to or determined by the stars.
-Astrologers profit from selling phony sidereal advice.

 ### simian